Diagnosis

 Biopsy

 A tissue sample can be checked for signs of amyloidosis.
-The biopsy may be taken from the fat under the skin on the abdomen or from bone marrow.
+The biopsy may be taken from the fat under the skin on the belly or from bone marrow.
 Some people may need a biopsy of an affected organ, such as the liver or kidney.
 The tissue can be tested to see what type of amyloid is involved.

 Imaging tests